 Pier Fishing: Access, Crowds and Safety

-Piers are a great place to go fishing but they are sometimes victims of their own success.
-In summer piers can become immensely busy with anglers, tourists and members of the public all sharing the limited amount of space which is available.
-Anglers should always be careful to check that the space behind them is clear before casting on a busy pier, and ensure that safety is always to top priority when fishing in crowded conditions.
+Piers are a great place to go fishing but they can get very busy, especially in the summer months, with members of the public and anglers all sharing the limited amount of space which is available.
+Anglers should always be careful to check that the space behind them is clear before casting on a busy pier, and ensure that safety is always top priority when fishing in crowded conditions.
 In winter piers can also get very busy with anglers – especially when the news spreads that the cod are in – and although most anglers are happy fish side by side there can sometimes be issues with crossed lines due to misplaced casts.
-Anglers should also be aware of lines getting in the way of boats and other vessels sailing past the pier, and of course never cast where their could be a danger of the weight hitting a boat.
+Anglers should also be aware of lines getting in the way of boats and other vessels sailing past the pier and observe all of the safety regulations of a pier.

-Many piers – especially in the south of England – require anglers to pay a charge before they can fish from the pier.
+On some piers anglers are required to buy a ticket to fish from the pier.
 This can often be paid on the pier itself but anglers should check because it is sometimes necessary to apply for a permit or pass before the fishing session, and these can sometimes take weeks to be processed.
-Many of these piers also have restrictions such as no overhead casting, areas which are float fishing only, and many piers have sections where anglers are prohibited from fishing.
+Many of these piers also have restrictions such as no overhead casting, areas which are float fishing only, and many piers have sections where anglers are prohibited from fishing entirely.
 Anglers should always be aware of any rules which are in place on piers they are fishing from, and ensure that they adhere to these rules.

-Many larger stone piers are free to fish from, with the only restricting being that they are shut when the weather makes it too dangerous to fish from the pier.
-Although many anglers climb over or around locked gates to fish piers this is not advisable as the gates are locked for safety reasons and in some cases anglers could also be in trouble with the harbour master, pier owners or even police for trespassing.
-Despite the fact they are widely used by the public and free to access most piers are in fact private property.
+Many larger stone piers are free to fish from, with the only restricting being that they are shut when the weather makes it too dangerous to access the pier.
+Although many anglers climb over or around locked gates to fish piers this is not advisable as the gates are locked for safety reasons and as piers are private property anglers could potentially be prosecuted for trespassing.

-While anglers are always disappointed to see a mark they were planning to fish from shut the only alternative is to find a new venue to fish.
-Many piers can be swamped by large waves in bad weather and lost gear, serious injury and even death could all be the end result for anglers fishing on piers when they shouldn’t be.
+While anglers are always disappointed to see a mark they were planning to fish closed the only alternative is to find a new venue to fish.
+Many piers can be swamped by large waves in bad weather and lost gear, serious injury and even death could all be the end result for anglers fishing on piers which have been closed.

-The biggest problem with many piers comes in summer when the ‘mackerel bashing’ crowd turn up.
-Many of these people have no interest in fishing other than catching mackerel in the summer and leave behind litter, beer cans, line and empty rig packets wherever they have been fishing.
-There have even been reports of some piers become effectively no-go zones for families and anglers as boozed up idiots claim the end of the pier as their own when they go mackerel fishing, while other anglers on other piers cause trouble with casting, littering and cutting bait on seats.
+Unfortunately, during the summer many piers around the UK attract so-called anglers who are more interested in drinking and causing trouble than catching fish.
+Inevitably these people will be using daylights and feathers to target mackerel and leave behind rubbish, beer cans, fishing line and empty rig packets wherever they have been fishing.
+There have even been reports of some piers become effectively no-go zones for families and responsible anglers as these ‘anglers’ claim sections of piers as their own when they go mackerel fishing.
+Other issues on piers include people casting dangerously, leaving behind unused bait and angling-related litter and cutting bait on seats.

 Related article: Responsible Sea Angling

-There is not much anglers can do other than distance themselves from these groups and make it clear that people behaving like this have nothing to do with genuine anglers.
-Continual bad behaviour, mess and litter will unfortunately eventually get all anglers banned from piers.
+There little responsible anglers can do other than distance themselves from these groups and make it clear that people behaving like this has nothing to do with genuine anglers.
+Continual bad behaviour, mess and litter will unfortunately eventually have the result of all angling being banned from piers.

-Despite these issues piers offer brilliant fishing and allow anglers access to deep waters and fishing marks far out at sea which would not be accessible any other way.
-There are hundreds of piers around the UK and many of other smaller jetties and breakwaters, offering plenty of venues and marks for anglers to discover and explore.
+Despite these issues, many piers offer brilliant fishing and allow anglers access to deep waters and fishing marks far out at sea which would not be accessible any other way.
+There are hundreds of piers around the UK and many other smaller jetties and breakwaters, offering plenty of venues and fishing marks for anglers to discover and explore.